Zhongbf/typora/英文/Peppa Pig 第一季.md

 Look, there’s Granddad Dog.
 Granddad Dog can ==tow== us home!
 I’m not being towed by that sea-dog.

-I haven’t offered to tow the water-hog.
+I haven’t offered to tow the water-hog. (offer to...：主动提出做某事)

 Will you two ever grow up?

-Grandpa say”sorry” to Granddad Dog.
+Grandpa say ”sorry” to Granddad Dog.
 I’m sorry.
 I called you a sea-dog.

-Granddad, say”sorry” to Grandpa Pig.
+Granddad, say ”sorry” to Grandpa Pig.
 I’m sorry.
 I called you a water-hog.
 That’s nice.

 Granddad Dog, Would you be so kind as to tow us home?
 It would be my ==pleasure==, madam!